noflo/noflo.github.io/documentation/index.md

 categories:
  - documentation
 ---
-There are two ways to use NoFlo:

-* _Independent_: Building the whole control logic of your software as a NoFlo graph, and running it with the `noflo` tool
+NoFlo is a [Flow-Based Programming](http://en.wikipedia.org/wiki/Flow-based_programming) environment for JavaScript.
+In flow-based programs, the logic of your software is defined as a *graph*.
+The *nodes* of the graph are instances of NoFlo components, and the *edges* define the connections between them.

-* _Embedded_: Using NoFlo as a library and calling some NoFlo graphs whenever your software needs workflows
+NoFlo components react to incoming messages, or *packets*.
+When a component receives packets in its input ports it performs a predefined operation, and sends its result out as a packet to its output ports.
+There is no shared state, and the only way to communicate between components is by sending packets.

+NoFlo components are built as simple [CoffeeScript](http://coffeescript.org/) classes that define the input and output ports, and register various event listeners on them.
+When executed, NoFlo creates a live graph, or *network* out of a graph, instantiates the components used in the graph, and connects them together.

+NoFlo graphs can deal with multiple different input paradigms.
+The same flow can react to incoming HTTP requests, text messages, and changes in the file system, and can similarly output to different targets like writing to a database, responding to the HTTP requests, or updating a dashboard.
+It is simply a matter of choosing the components you want to use.

+## Using NoFlo

+There are two ways to run your flow-based programs with NoFlo.
+If your whole application is based on flows, you can simply have NoFlo execute and run it.
+Flow-based programs done in this way are called *independent* graphs.
+You can run them with the `noflo` command that ships with the NoFlo package.

+The other option is to *embed* NoFlo graphs into your existing JavaScript application by using it as a regular Node.js library.
+This is useful when you already have an existing system where you want to automate some parts as their own flows, or to add new functionality.

+Examples of embedded usage of NoFlo include handling billing processes or routing incoming SMS or email within an existing Node.js web application.

+### Activation model

-When you create a NoFlo graph, it doesn't do anything by itself.
+When you start a NoFlo network, it doesn't do anything by itself.
 It only loads the components of the graph and sets up the connections between them.
-Then it is up to the components to actually start sending messages to their outports, or reacting to messages they receive on their inports.
+Then it is up to the components to actually start sending messages to their outports, or reacting to messages they receive on their input ports.

-Since most components require some input before they act, the usual way to make a NoFlo graph run is to send it some _initial information packets_, or IIPs.
+Since most components require some input before they act, the usual way to make a NoFlo graph run is to send it some initial information packets, or *IIPs*.
 Examples of this would include sending a port number that a web server could listen to the web server component, or sending a file name to a file reader.

 This activation model provides many possibilities:

-* Starting the graph based on user interaction (shell command, clicking a button)
-* Starting the graph based on a received signal (Redis pub/sub, D-Bus signal, WebHook, email)
-* Starting the graph at a given time or interval (running a graph on the first of every month, or five minutes from now)
-* Starting the graph based on context (when arriving to a physical location, when user goes to a given web site)

-### Running the examples

-File line count using _embedded_ NoFlo:

-    $ coffee ./examples/linecount/count.coffee somefile.txt

-File line count as an _individual_ NoFlo application:

-    $ noflo -i
-    NoFlo>> load examples/linecount/count.json

-or

-    $ noflo examples/linecount/count.json

-Simple "Hello, world" web service with Basic authentication using _embedded_ NoFlo:

-    $ coffee ./examples/http/hello.coffee

-Then just point your browser to [http://localhost:8003/](http://localhost:8003/).
-Note that this example needs to have `connect` NPM package installed.
-Username is `user` and password is `pass`.

-## Terminology

-* Component: individual, pluggable and reusable piece of software.
-In this case a NoFlo-compatible CommonJS module
-* Component Library: an NPM module providing a set of components for a particular domain (for example, *noflo-fs* for file operations components)
-* Graph: the control logic of a FBP application, can be either in programmatical or file format
-* Inport: inbound port of a component
-* Network: collection of processes connected by sockets.
-A running version of a graph
-* Outport: outbound port of a component
-* Process: an instance of a component that is running as part of a graph (also known as Node in non-live graphs)
-* Connection: connection between an outport of a Process, and inport of another Process (also known as Edge in non-live graphs)
-* Initial Information Packet: predefined data packet sent to a defined inport of a Process
+* Starting a flow based on user interaction (shell command, clicking a button)
+* Starting a flow based on a received signal (Redis pub/sub, D-Bus signal, WebHook, email)
+* Starting a flow at a given time or interval (running a graph on the first of every month, or five minutes from now)
+* Starting a flow based on context (when arriving to a physical location, when user goes to a given web site)

+## Creating a NoFlo project

+NoFlo projects are created in the same way as any other Node.js project would.
+To get started, you need a working installation of [Node.js](http://nodejs.org/) (version 0.8 or later), and the [NPM](https://npmjs.org/) package manager that comes with it.

+You can test that your Node.js installation works by running:

+    $ npm -v

+If this doesn't work, read the [Node.js installation instructions](http://nodejs.org/download/) for your operating system.

+### Project folder

+To create a new project, you should create a new folder in the file system.
+This folder will contain all the files specific to your project, including dependency declarations, unit tests, and the NoFlo graphs and components.
+This is what you’ll usually want to manage in version control.

+    $ mkdir my-noflo-example-app

+Then go to that folder:

+    $ cd my-noflo-example-app

+### Installing NoFlo

+The first thing to do with your project is to create a `package.json` file into the project root.
+This is the file that is used by NPM for finding and installing the libraries your project needs.

+A basic `package.json` file could look like the following.
+Create one using a text editor:

+    {
+      "name": "my-noflo-example-app",
+      "version": "0.0.1"
+    }

+Once the `package.json` file is in place, you're ready to install NoFlo.
+Do this by running:

+    $ npm install noflo --save

+NPM will fetch the latest release version of NoFlo and all its dependencies.
+Once this has finished, try that NoFlo works by running:

+    $ ./node_modules/.bin/noflo -h

+### Getting components

+The main NoFlo package gives you the environment for running flows.
+In addition you'll need the components that you'll be using in your graphs.

+There are {{ site.categories['component'] | size }} open source components available via [NoFlo Component Libraries](/library/) that you can install with NPM.

+For example, to install the [filesystem components](/library/noflo-filesystem/), you can run:

+    $ npm install noflo-filesystem --save

+Once NPM completes the components from that library will be available to your project.
+Your project can pull in components from as many NoFlo libraries as needed.

+You can see a list of components that are installed in your project with:

+    $ ./node_modules/.bin/noflo list .

+## Defining your first graph

+All NoFlo programs are built as graphs, which define the nodes and components used, and connections between them.

+NoFlo graphs can be either defined in a [JSON file format](/documentation/json/) or using the [`.fbp` domain-specific language](/documentation/fbp/).
+For brevity, this guide uses the `.fbp` syntax.

+Our first graph can be a simple one.
+Since we already have the file system components available, we can implement a graph that reads a file, and outputs its contents on the screen.

+Graphs are typically stored in the graphs subfolder of a NoFlo project.
+Create that folder:

+    $ mkdir graphs

+Create a new file in that folder called `ShowContents.fbp` and open it in your favorite text editor.
+Paste in the following contents:

+    # In the graph we first need to define the nodes and the connections between them
+    Read(filesystem/ReadFile) OUT -> IN Display(Output)

+    # Start off the graph by sending a filename to the file reader
+    'package.json' -> IN Read()

+Once you've saved the file you can run the graph with NoFlo:

+    $ ./node_modules/.bin/noflo graphs/ShowContents.fbp

+The contents of your `package.json` should be shown on the console.

+### Debugging the graph

+If you want to see how the graph works internally, you can run NoFlo with the debugger:

+    $ ./node_modules/.bin/noflo --debug graphs/ShowContents.fbp

+This will show all the various events happening inside the graph:

+* Connections being opened
+* Package groups being started and finished
+* Data being sent through the connections
+* Connections being closed

+Looking at this is useful in order to understand how information flows through a NoFlo network.